ccca-dc/ckanext-filesystem/README.rst

 without the use of http uploads.

 **resource_create**
    Instead of the old parameter upload (FieldStorage (optional) needs multipart/form-data) there are now to possibilities, where the user can choose one:

-upload_remote: Upload your file as FieldStorage (original ckan functionality)
+   -upload_remote: Upload your file as FieldStorage (original ckan functionality)

-upload_local: Filepath relative to your home directory
+   -upload_local: Filepath relative to your home directory

 ------------